QAlerts/Sqraper/README.md

     Default: "http://www.jthnx5wyvjvzsxtu.onion"
     Simply the fully qualified URL to 8kun over Tor with no trailing /.

+  scrapeHTML:
+      Type: Boolean
+      Default: false
+      Works with "sqraper_html.php.
+Rather than download JSON files from 8kun, this grabs the HTML files and parses them to JSON for use in the sqraper.

   saveRemoteFilesToLocal:
     Type: Boolean
     Default: true